Want to Learn How to Shoot Long Exposure Photos at Blue Hour?

 Achieving Sharp Long Exposures: Try L-Bracket with Tripod for Your Vertical Shots

-At first, I didn’t quite like my camera awkwardly hanging on the side, as seen below, because if the lens attached is heavy, the tripod head cannot support the weight of the lens, and the camera moves downwards while shooting long exposure (and ending up with a blurry photo πŸ˜₯).
+At first, I didn’t quite like my camera awkwardly hanging on the side, as seen below, because if the lens attached is heavy, the tripod head cannot support the weight of the lens, and the camera moves downwards while shooting long exposure (resulting in a blurry photo 😥).

 Shooting vertically by turning the camera 90 degrees.

 Zelda L-Bracket for Nikon Z 5, 6, 7, 6 II, 7 II Cameras in use.
-I chose Copper among three colours available (Copper, Grey, Black).
+I chose Copper among the three colors available (Copper, Grey, Black).

-This is like a design flaw to me. πŸ˜… For photographers shooting long exposure, it defeats the purpose if the cable shutter release cannot be used together with L-bracket.
+This seems like a design flaw to me. 😅 For photographers shooting long exposure, it defeats the purpose if the cable shutter release cannot be used together with the L-bracket.

-This isn’t an issue at all if you’re using a “wireless” shutter release, but I still prefer using the cable shutter release, so my solution (compromise πŸ˜…) is as follows.
+This isn’t an issue at all if you’re using a “wireless” shutter release, but I still prefer using the cable shutter release, so my solution (compromise 😅) is as follows.

-Moving the camera to right a bit to give a space for the cable release to be plugged into the accessory terminal.
+Moving the camera to the right a bit to give space for the cable release to be plugged into the accessory terminal.
 A little awkward, but it works without affecting the stability!

-Last but not least, L-bracket has two types, “universal” (supposed to fit on to a variety of cameras) and “dedicated” which only works with specific cameras like my Zelda L-Bracket for Nikon Z 5, 6, 7, 6 II, 7 II Cameras .
+Last but not least, the L-bracket comes in two types: “universal” (supposed to fit a variety of cameras) and “dedicated,” which only works with specific cameras like my Zelda L-Bracket for Nikon Z 5, 6, 7, 6 II, 7 II Cameras .

 NEVER MISS A POST